Gr150/Clustering/README.md

 UrbanPop - urban population in different places of United States

 Rape - Rape rate in different places of United States

+# Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or bug fixes.